The US Army CID Report of Investigation of the Presidio Case

 Photographic / audiovisual lineup and interview information with various informants is then outlined and heavily redacted by the CID investigators (CID Report, pages 97-103).
 LTC Dr Aquino, Lilith Aquino, and various Presidio CDC employees were profiled.
 In the wake of the original focus on Presidio CDC employee Gary Hambright what is clear here is that the CID investigators are likely under pressure (and potentially have fallen into anchoring and confirmation biases due both to biased interviewees and the ideologically religious material noted above which is interpreted predominantly in an anti-Catholic blasphemous rather than a LaVeyan Satanic or Setian context) to find a perpetrator.
 The heavy redactions here are both understandable in terms of sensitive information and sources, and in terms of a Smoking Gun Test for qualitative process tracing.
 Importantly, the lineups themselves are contaminated by the use of an Oprah Winfrey Show appearance of LTC Dr Aquino and Lilith Aquino, which would have been reinforced also by the Geraldo Rivera Satanism special, and other Satanic Panic era media coverage of LTC Dr Aquino.
 This again would facilitate likely and plausible anchoring and cognitive biases, and memory recall issues.

 Medical records from the Letterman Army Medical Center at the Presidio military base are examined, and are heavily redacted (CID Report, pages 109-110).
-Whilst medical records of LTC Dr Aquino might discount him, this is ignored, as is the original focus on Gary Hambright.
+Whilst medical records of LTC Dr Aquino might discount him, this is ignored, as is the original focus on Gary Hambright, who by now is dying of AIDS.
+Thus, LTC Dr Aquino can replace him as the primary Respondent in the CID’s formal investigation, and this can occur by stacking the other UCMJ alleged violations with either the Wayne West authored and enacted Black Mass from 1970 in the Church of Satan, or by framing LTC Dr Aquino’s self-defence behaviour to the CID as unethical behaviour that the CID is able to both prosecute and to judge (via making an adverse finding and recommendation to the Staff Judge Advocate in a compartmentalised, siloed, and highly confidential formal investigation process that the CID also fully controls).
 Instead, the CID investigators discount this likely dis-confirming evidence via noting that only outpatient records that were not original records were provided: a common tactic used in formal investigations to ignore evidence that does not fit a dominant narrative or predetermined outcome.
 The CID formal investigation team use a Satanic Panic era ritual abuse pre-framing here.

 Next, the CID investigators note Attorney coordination involving alleged murders and alleged child victim-survivors of claimed abuse (CID Report, pages 111-112).
+The alleged murder is of “Timmy” (CID Report, page 12), which is never objectively substantiated to have ever happened at all.
 There are numerous potential problems here: Satanic Panic era copycat and contagion effects from media coverage; the failure to find corroborating material during searches; location identification problems; memory problems with informant testimony; fragmentary diary records; seeming disagreements between informant sources over providing potential evidence and what might occur; and Assistant District Attorney views about on-going investigations.
 This is all occurring at the CID formal investigation team level.
 In order to deal with it, the team’s coordination with the Staff Judge Advocate simply reaffirms the USMC titling of LTC Dr Aquino – and thus effectively locks in via the SJA his being “processed out” as a contract non-renewal.
 This is again a “known unknown” (it is how formal investigation teams coordinate with responsible decision-makers in such a context in order to ensure the prosecutorial outcome that they want is definitely achieved in high-risk, high-status cases and as a form of also protecting reputational capital) that is now publicly revealed for the first time, as the CID Report of Investigation was suppressed in the Aquino v Stone wrongful termination and unfair dismissal lawsuit.
 Murders (which are claimed to have been witnessed but as yet have not been independently substantiated – and are problematic when you examine the formal investigation team’s informant sources noted above) are noted in order to build the claimed evidentiary base (which could have been contested if it had been fully known at the time) so as to impel (not compel) the SJA’s decision, and to align with USMC titling processes (as per the specific legal case precedent noted above).

 The next major significant section is the CID investigator disclosure of its coordination with local and regional police agencies (CID Report, pages 114-117).
 There are numerous problems here that the CID investigators note – and then ignore or just cover up.
 Geraldo Rivera’s Satanism special has very clearly contaminated police investigators who now have anchoring and confirmation biases that widespread ritual abuse is an actual criminogenic reality.
 Alleged cases, rumours, and the Bayesian “prior” of the now discredited Pamfiloff / Gallant SFPD investigation are used in order to attempt to build prosecutorial case evidence against LTC Dr Aquino.
 The briefings and interdepartmental coordination are all standard; what is not is that dis-confirming evidence (from telephone and property records; from informant interviews; and from alleged murders and bodies that are never independently verified, and that are subsequently revealed to be informant lies) are just ignored.
 Informant clarification that either their respective motivations or memories are tainted or clearly biased by newspaper and television media coverage of LTC Dr Aquino and the Satanic Panic are noted – and then just ignored by the CID investigators.
 Names, property, events, car records, attendance details and even Presidio CDC personnel records are all just assumed to either exist or to provide a factual evidentiary base for the Federal Grand Jury referral that the Staff Judges Advocate plausibly might have used to proceed with its termination decision on LTC Dr Aquino.